uac35/MDA/README.md

 ## Live Demo

 A live demo of the application is running on Google Cloud Run and can be accessed [here](https://dash-mdamal-g6oxupb6zq-lz.a.run.app/).
+Please keep in mind this demo can only predict 12 hours ahead (until 2023-01-1 11), but can always be retrained to include more.

 ## Requirements